Melanoma: Frequently Asked Questions

 What is the skin?

 The skin is the body's biggest organ.
 It keeps water and other fluids in the body.
 It also keeps out germs and other foreign substances.
-The skin has these 3 layers.
+The skin has 3 layers:

 |Click Image to Enlarge

 Epidermis.
 This is the top layer.
 It is very thin and protects the body from things such as germs that could get inside and cause harm.
 Melanoma forms in skin cells, called melanocytes, which are in this layer.

 Subcutis.
 This is the innermost layer.